To use Azure Service Bus as the underlying transport:

 These settings control how the transport creates entities in the Azure Service Bus namespace.

-TopicName(string): The name of the topic used to publish events between endpoints.
-This topic is shared by all endpoints, so ensure all endpoints configure the same topic name.
+TopicName(string): The topic's name used to publish events between endpoints.
+All endpoints share this topic, so ensure all endpoints specify the same topic name.
 Defaults to

 bundle-1.
 Topic names must adhere to the limits outlined in the Microsoft documentation on topic creation.